mindscratch/artifact-manager/README.md

 uploaded and a docker application running in [Marathon](https://mesosphere.github.io/marathon/) has a volume whose `hostPath` matches, it will get restarted.

+Instructions on how to contribute can be found in the `Contribute` section.

 ## How does it work?

 A client uploads a file to artifact-manager, which gets stored to a configurable location.
 In